Save on a regular basis

 What is a regular savings account?

-Interest is paid into a regular savings account annually.
-The date on which you will be paid interest will vary, depending on the type of regular savings account you have chosen.
-You will be able to find this information on the account factsheet.
+Your interest will be paid straight into your account.
+The date on which you’ll be paid interest will be different depending on the type of regular savings account.
+You’ll find this information on the account's key product information.

 Do I have to save into the regular savings every month?